Star Wars: The Bad Batch: Viewership

 Whip Media, which tracks viewership data for the more than 1 million daily users of its TV Time app, calculated that Star Wars: The Bad Batch was the most anticipated new television series in May 2021.
 It later ranked as the fourth most anticipated returning series in September 2022.
 Nielsen Media Research, which records streaming viewership on U.S. television screens, estimated that Star Wars: The Bad Batch was watched for 251 million minutes, making it the seventh most streamed original series, from May 3—9, 2021.
 According to Whip Media's TV Time viewership tracking app, the series ranked as the third most streamed original series across all platforms for five consecutive weeks, from January 8 to February 5, 2023.
 It subsequently remained within the top ten rankings from February 12 to March 19.
 Nielsen Media Research announced in 2022 that Star Wars: The Bad Batch and What If...? each appeared on its streaming charts for a combined total of seven weeks from May to October, collectively accumulating approximately 2 billion minutes of viewing time.
-Luminate, which measures streaming performance by analyzing viewership data, audience engagement metrics, and content reach across various platforms, calculated that Star Wars: The Bad Batch was watched for 923 million minutes in 2024.
+Luminate, which measures streaming performance in the United States using viewership data, audience engagement metrics, and content reach across multiple platforms, reported that Star Wars: The Bad Batch was streamed for 923 million minutes in 2024.
+Luminate subsequently announced that Star Wars: The Bad Batch was streamed for 368.1 million minutes during the first half of 2026.